-Samantha Doolittle was born on the South Shore, moved to central MA to finish high school, attended undergrad in western MA, earned her graduate degree in Boston, and now lives in northern MA.
-After graduating as Valedictorian from Wachusett Regional High School in 2010, she earned her Bachelor’s degree at Mount Holyoke College, where she double majored in English Literature and Theatre Arts.
-As a junior, she won the Beinecke Scholarship, a national scholarship for advanced graduate study.
+Samantha Doolittle was born and raised in Massachusetts.
+She graduated from Wachusett Regional High School in 2010, then earned her Bachelor’s degree at Mount Holyoke College, where she double majored in English Literature and Theatre Arts.
+As a college junior, she won the Beinecke Scholarship, a national scholarship for advanced graduate study.
 In her senior year, she wrote an honors thesis exploring African American race performativity in contemporary American theatre (it was an amazing experience, but a lot of crying was involved).
 She graduated Magna Cum Laude with High Honors from Mount Holyoke in 2014 and is a member of Phi Beta Kappa.
 After studying Dramaturgy at UMass Amherst for a year, she realized her passion lies in teaching, so she withdrew from the program in order chase her dreams!
 She graduated from the Harvard Graduate School of Education with her M.Ed in 2016.
 Sam is deeply committed to social justice and educational equity, and it permeates all aspects of her life.
-In her free time, she loves to: clear out library book sales by buying more books than she could possibly ever hope to fit on her bookshelves; smother her cat, Benny, with love he clearly doesn't want; pretend she’s a culinary genius by following recipes she finds on Pinterest and passing them off as no big deal; take long, stupor-inducing naps; improve her Netflix marathoning skills; and spend time with her amazing family and friends, who love her despite her oddities.
+In her free time, she loves to: hoard (and read!) books; tend to her 36 houseplants; cry about how much she loves her cat, Benny; bake cookies and cakes she can’t possibly finish on her own; take concerningly long naps; wander around the city discovering new places, sometimes for hours (ask her about the time she accidentally walked to Saugus!); and spend time with her incredible family and friends.

 Please watch this video to learn more about our school.